-The Reported Trouble with Sccretary Noble Greatly Exaggerated - Escaped Convict Recaptured-The University Difficulty.

-YANKTON, S. D., March 26.-[Special Telegram to THE BEE. |- The eighth annual encampment of the South Dagota department Grand Army of the Republic closed in this city tonight with a gigantic camp fire.
+The Reported Trouble with Secretary Noble Greatly Exaggerated - Escaped Convict Recaptured-The University Difficulty.
+YANKTON, S. D., March 26. - Special Telegram to THE BEE. |-The eighth annual enampment of the South Dakota department Grand Army of the Republic closed in this rity tonight with a gigantic camp fire.
 The encampment has been attended by nearly one thousand old soldiers and is said to have been one of the most successful ever held.
-The state department Woman's Relief Corps has een in session at the same time, Judge C. S. Paimer of Sioux Falls, was elected com mander of the Grand Army of the Republic and Mrs. Ruth H. Thomas of Huron was elected president of the Woman's Relief Corps.
-Mitchell was selected as the place Corps.
-Mitchell was selected as for holding the next encampment,
+The state department Woman's Relief Corps has been in session at the same time.
+Judge C. S. Palmer of Sioux Falls, was elected commander of the Grand Army of the Republic and Mrs. Ruth H. Thomas of Huron was elected president of the Woman's Relief Corps.
+Mitchell was selected as the place for holding the next encampment.
+The University Difficulty.